Appendix E: Code of Student Accountability

 If there is a finding of responsibility for violation of these University polices, SARP will coordinate with the adjudicating bodies under those policies to determine an appropriate Accountability Action given the details of the report received.
 Students will have the right to appeal the Accountability Action(s) assigned in addition to appealing any finding using the appeal procedures listed in the applicable policy.

-E. Disciplinary Procedures for Student Groups and Student Organizations
+E. Accountability Procedures for Student Groups and Student Organizations

 A Student Group and/or Student Organization may be accused of violating the Code.
 A Student Group or Student Organization may be held responsible for violations of the Code resulting from the actions of its members, if the actions: